 Essential medicines are the products that serve the basic health needs of the population.
 According to WHO, these products should be available “at all times, in adequate amounts, in the appropriate dosage forms, with assured quality and adequate information, and at a price the individual and the community can afford”.
 IDA’s range is modelled on the WHO Essential Medicines List (EML).
 We believe that using the EML as a guide allows us to offer the most complete and up-to-date assortment of key health products.

-For ease of use, IDA’s Product Indicator and e-catalogue use the same product classifications as the WHO.
+For ease of use, IDA’s Product Indicator uses the same product classifications as the WHO.